Geography and Environmental Engineering, PhD

 The goals for students in our Ph.D. program are:

-- to develop reasoning skills that can be applied to new and unanticipated issues;
+- develop reasoning skills that can be applied to new and unanticipated environmental issues;

-- learn how to pose questions and answer them in a logical manner;
+- learn how to pose scientific questions and answer them in a systematic manner;

-- acquire a depth of understanding and technical knowledge in a particular study area, on par with others worldwide; and
+- acquire depth of understanding and technical knowledge in a particular study area, on par with other scientists and engineers worldwide; and

-- make a significant contribution to our understanding in this particular study area.
+- make a significant contribution to scientific understanding of a particular environmental problem.

 Program Requirements